davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 Here, we're setting the attribute `environment.systemPackages` to a [list](https://nixos.org/manual/nix/stable/language/values#list).
-It's important to point out that lists in Nix are space-separated, rather than comma-separated like most other languages.
+It's important to point out that lists in Nix are space-separated, rather than comma-separated like most other languages. `pkgs` refers to `nixpkgs`, the standard repository for finding packages to be installed with Nix.

-To rebuild our Nix config, we don't have to use the super long `nix run` command from above anymore.
-`nix-darwin` has added the `darwin-rebuild` command to our `PATH`.
-From now on, we just need to
+To rebuild our Nix config, we don't have to use the super long `nix run` command from above anymore since `nix-darwin` added the `darwin-rebuild` command to our `PATH`.
+From now on, we just need to run:
-run:

 ```bash
 $ darwin-rebuild switch --flake ~/.config/nix